VDA5050/VDA5050/VDA5050_EN.md

 1. Vehicle does NOT take over the new order in its internal buffer.
 2. Vehicle keeps the PREVIOUS order it its buffer.
-3. The vehicle reports the warning "orderUpdateError"
+3. The vehicle reports the warning "ORDER_UPDATE_ERROR"
 4. The vehicle continues with the executing the previous order.

 If the AGV receives an order with the same orderId and orderUpdateId twice, the second order will be ignored.